 Take in World Class Gardens in Northumberland

 Four of the UK’s most stunning gardens are to be found in Northumberland – they’re a great combination of art and nature.
 Some are formal, some are more natural, they’re all beautiful outdoor spaces in Northumberland that you should explore at some time in your trip.
 Here’s our pick of Northumberland’s best gardens – there’s more in our full guide here.

 - The Gertrude Jekyll Garden at Lindisfarne Castle on Holy Island was created in 1911 when the castle was overhauled by architect Lutyens to turn it into a private residence.
 Managed now by the National Trust, the walled garden combines annuals, heritage vegetables and colourful perennials in a year-round oasis.
 There are 8 National Trust Properties in Northumberland, which makes it worth looking at membership options.

 - The 12 acres of magnificent gardens at Alnwick Castle are a fabulous outdoor location for all the family to enjoy.
 The world’s largest Tai Haku Cherry Orchard combines with waterfalls, a treehouse restaurant and the poison garden for a unique day out.
 The Alnwick Garden also comprises a rose garden and a number of seasonal activities throughout the year.
 Combined with the Castle itself and the connection with the Harry Potter film franchise this makes it one of the stunning must see places in Northumberland.
 There are HEAPS of things to do in Alnwick, read our guide here.

-- There are few locations more stunning than Cragside.
+- There are few Northumberland destinations more stunning than Cragside.
 This was the first private house in the world to be lit by hydroelectricity and the gardens were then and are not equally innovative.
 Start by exploring the formal gardens, visit one of the largest rock gardens in the world and step into the Pinetum and see the conifers that were planted more than 140 years ago towering above you.
 This combination of gardens is truly magical and has been managed by the National Trust since 1977.

 Spot Unique Wildlife in Northumberland

 In a county that has low population density, there’s little wonder that Northumberland is a fabulous place for wildlife to thrive.
 And there are ample opportunities to see some of England’s more unique species in their natural habitat.
 Make a plan to find some of Northumberland’s favourite residents.
 Many of these can be seen in Northumberland National Park, which means that you can combine some of the best walks in Northumberland with wildlife spotting.

 The Native Red Squirrel – constantly under threat from the bigger and more aggressive grey squirrels, England’s native red squirrels have found a home in Kielder Water and Forest Park.
 You can join professional naturalists in Kielder on a Red Squirrel Safari (check times and details here) or simply explore yourself and be sure to report any sightings.
 Explore all there is to do in Kielder in our guide here.